-Riverside Community Hospital’s Neuroscience Center and Primary Stroke Center are proud to announce the partnership with the Joe Niekro Foundation (JNF).
-Through this partnership, we have a newly-formed support group for patients, families and caregivers who have been affected by a brain aneurysm, AVM (arteriovenous malformation) or any type of hemorrhagic or ischemic stroke.
-Support Groups are offered at Riverside Community Hospital’s Health Education Center, 4445 Magnolia Ave in Riverside, CA.
+Riverside Community Hospital's Neuroscience Center and Comprehensive Stroke Center are proud to announce the partnership with the Joe Niekro Foundation (JNF).
+Through this partnership, we have a support group for patients, families and caregivers who have been affected by a brain aneurysm, AVM (arteriovenous malformation) or any type of hemorrhagic or ischemic stroke.
+Support Groups are located in Riverside Community Hospital's G Tower.

 The JNF Support Group meetings address issues such as depression, social reintegration, coping with disabilities, nutritional brainpower, exercising your brain and much more.
 Members of support groups receive help by learning new coping strategies, relating personal experiences, obtaining information from health professionals and establishing social networks.
 JNF Support Groups help others realize that recovery is possible while creating a forum of mutual acceptance, understanding and self–discovery.